Little Nemo: Theatre

+The strip for September 26 starts with a hunt for whiffenpoofs but instead the hunters find a "montemaniac" and a "peninsula".

 Despite the show's success, it failed to make back its investment due to its enormous expenses, and came to an end in December 1910.
 In mid-2012 Toronto-based theatre company Frolick performed an adaptation of the strip into Adventures in Slumberland, a multimedia show featuring puppets large and small and a score that included as a refrain "Wake Up Little Nemo", set to the tune of The Everly Brothers' 1957 hit "Wake Up Little Susie".
 Talespinner Children's Theatre in Cleveland, OH produced a scaled-down, "colorful and high-energy 45-minute" adaptation in 2013, Adventures In Slumberland by David Hansen.

 In March 2017, a short, one-act adaptation of the "Little Nemo" adventures was staged at Fordham University in New York City.
 The play, simply entitled Little Nemo in Slumberland, was written by Aladdin Lee Grant Rutledge Collar, and directed by student Peter McNally.
 The six person cast, as well as creative team, consisted of students and alums at the university.